chenhongyu2048/LLM-inference-optimization-paper/README.md

 ### Inference on hardware: GPUs, CPUs or based on SSD

 - [ ] [Large Language Model Inference Acceleration: A Comprehensive Hardware Perspective](https://arxiv.org/abs/2410.04466): a helpful survey
+- [ ] [ADOR: A Design Exploration Framework for LLM Serving with Enhanced Latency and Throughput](https://arxiv.org/abs/2503.04253): balances throughput and latency under different hardware

 #### Underlying optimization for GPU